Mangoray/MythSpeakersObsidianSite/content/_Campaign/Sessions/Session04.md

 1. Copper Forge visit
 	- The party finds themselves in The Spur district, investigating the issue with a Copper Forge.
-	- Aupyphory  notices the party and explaining the forges lighting themselves, and little metal creatures emerging from them.
+	- Aupyphory, the supervisor of the forge, notices the party and explaining the forges lighting themselves, and little metal creatures emerging from them.
 	- [[Nawel]] checks his Plane of Metal Lore skill, figuring out that Metal Scamps are 'bathing' in the copper forge.
 Some laborers of the forge are hiding in said building.
 	 ![[pzopfq0022-elemental-scamp-metal.webp|375]]
-	- A battle ensues with the 2 scamps of the copper forge.
+	- A battle ensues with the 2 scamps of the copper forge.  ^abaot0
 	- The workers at the forge explained that, some days earlier, a snake haired fellow Stheno appeared, asking about the forge and their processes.
 He Also asked about having seen a fallen star.
 Introduced himself as [[Pteios]]
 2. A vision!
 	- After a failed Will saving throw; Echo: feels strange after helping people, 'odd' would be the word.
 Aiólos, a sense of pride and accomplishment.
 To them the world turns grey around them everyone stops moving.
 The only touch of color, is a thin amber/orange thread, tied from one party member to another.
 A tall figure near a forge, with horns / medallions / trophies on his person.
 A Large hole in his chest / armor.
 No face is seen, then vanishes.
 The threads move upward. a fiery orb, travels over the sky.
 There are screams, sounds of war.